Certificate in Methods in Monitoring and Evaluation

 Monitoring and evaluation (M&E) is critical as donors, governments, and other relevant stakeholders attempt to validate their investments and improve public health program performance.
 Students with a Certificate in Methods in M&E can expect to acquire the necessary skills to assess the performance, effectiveness, and impact of global public health programs.
 The courses offered will enable students to work effectively with global public health organizations involved with M&E and program implementation.
 The Tulane School of Public Health and Tropical Medicine is recognized for its expertise in M&E, and for producing students with strong marketable skills in this area.
 Students with this certificate will be prepared for jobs within the public and private sector that focus on M&E across a broad range of public health areas.
 Jobs in this area include M&E specialists and advisors, technical advisors, data analysts and program managers.

-Offered by: Global Health Systems and Development
+Offered by: Global Health Management and Policy

 Faculty Lead: Josh Yukich, PhD